-The Metropolitan Police Department is the agency responsible for registering firearms in District of Columbia.
+The Metropolitan Police Department is the agency responsible for registering firearms in the District of Columbia.
 Reach out to the Firearms Registration Branch to obtain a registration certificate.
-See link above.
+See the link above.

 - My PD 219 registration application was denied, or my registration certificate was revoked.
 What do I do now?

 - I have applied for my registration, now what?

 You now may apply to the Chief for a concealed pistol license or CPL.
 Get instructions on applying for a concealed carry license.

 - My CPL application has been denied, or my CPL revoked.
 What should I do?

 - If you have received a Firearms Registration Disapproval Notice, your PD 219 application has been denied, or your registration certificate has been revoked, follow the instructions on that notice, denial, or revocation to appeal the adverse registration action.
 Again, unless you possess a current and valid registration certificate, your appeal of a CPL adverse action typically will be dismissed.

 - If the Chief has not approved or denied your registration application within 60 days of the date of your submission (or 90 days if the Chief has extended that deadline), the law considers your PD 219 application constructively denied and the Chief advises that you may file an appeal of that denial with the Firearms Registration Branch of the Metropolitan Police Department.